sematext/docs/docs/monitoring/inventory.md

 - Total disk size
 - Disk drives information

-Following information about packages is gathered for Node.js, Python, DEB and RPM sources:
+The following information about packages is gathered for Node.js, Python, DEB and RPM sources:

 - Installation source
 - Package name